xiqtcacf/IndonesianCattle-Scripts/README.md

 A pipeline designed to remove problematic samples prior to downstream analyses.

 ### Sites filtering
-A pipeline designed to avoid biases from low-quality mapping.
+A pipeline designed to avoid biases from low-quality mapping sites.

-### Genotype calling, imputation and phasing
+### Genotype calling
 A pipeline designed to call genotypes;

+### Imputation and phasing
-Script to imputate and phase genotypes;
+Scripts to imputate and phase genotypes;

 ### Population structure
 Script to infer principal component analysis (PCA) using HaploNet;

 Script to estimate admixture proportions for each individual using HaploNet;

-Script to infer Pairwise global Fst between each pair of populations;
+Pairwise global Fst: Script to infer Pairwise global Fst between each pair of populations;

 ### Genetic diversity and inbreeding
-Script to calculate genome-wide heterozygosity;
+Genome-Wide heterozygosity: Script to calculate genome-wide heterozygosity;

-Script to infer runs of homozygosity (ROH);
+Runs of homozygosity: Script to infer runs of homozygosity (ROH);

                       Script to calculate genome-wide heterozygosity without ROH;

 ### Admixture and origin of Indonesian cattle
 Script to infer the population tree assuming different numbers of admixture events using TreeMix;